-Use Ceramic Combs or Irons to Press Hair
+Use Ceramic Combs or Irons

 Use a straightening device with a dial to ensure the instrument is not too hot.
 Use the lowest possible temperature setting that gives you the style you want.
-A higher temperature may be necessary for thicker, coarser hair.
+A higher temperature may be necessary for thicker, coarser textures.

 Take Advantage of Protective Styling